SPIRAL: Self-Evolving Action-Conditioned Video Generation via Reflective Planning Agents: Additional Implementation Details of SPIRAL

-\paragraph{Inference Logic.} The PlanAgent operates in two inference modes: \textbf{Standard Planning Mode}.
-In the initial phase, the agent receives the goal and visual observations (current frame plus uniformly sampled history).
-We generate the action plan via temperature sampling, parsing the output to extract the thought process and structured \textit{steps} list $\mathcal{S}$.
-The agent is constrained to output only the \emph{\textless think\textgreater} block and JSON object to facilitate parsing. \textbf{Closed-Loop Re-planning Mode}.
-Upon failure detection by the CriticAgent, the PlanAgent enters a re-planning state using a structured \textit{Failure Analysis} context.
-This context includes the \textit{execution history}, the \textit{failed attempt}, and the \textit{critical diagnosis}.
-The logic enforces a Diagnose and Fix approach: the agent must rewrite the failed step to address feedback and revise subsequent steps for logical continuity.
-The output starts strictly from the failed step ID to ensure seamless integration.
+\paragraph{Inference Logic.} The PlanAgent supports two inference modes, corresponding to initial planning and feedback-driven correction.

+\begin{itemize}[leftmargin=1.25em, itemsep=0pt, topsep=0pt] \item \textbf{Standard Planning Mode.} At the beginning of a task, the agent receives the goal and visual observations, including the current frame and uniformly sampled historical frames.
+We generate an action plan via temperature sampling, then parse the output to extract the reasoning trace and the structured step list $\mathcal{S}$.
+To simplify downstream execution, the agent is constrained to output only the \emph{\textless think\textgreater}-block and the JSON object.

+\item \textbf{Closed-Loop Re-planning Mode.} When the CriticAgent detects a failure, the PlanAgent enters a re-planning state conditioned on a structured \textit{Failure Analysis} context.
+This context contains the \textit{execution history}, the \textit{failed attempt}, and the \textit{critical diagnosis}.
+The agent follows a diagnose-and-fix procedure: it rewrites the failed step according to the critique and revises subsequent steps to preserve logical continuity.
+The revised output starts from the failed step ID, enabling seamless replacement of the remaining plan. \end{itemize}

 \paragraph{System Prompts.} We provide the exact system prompts used to steer the PlanAgent in both modes, designed to enforce the structured output format and specific reasoning requirements.